-This presentation contains certain supplemental measures of performance that are not required by, or presented in accordance with, U.S. GAAP.
+This presentation may contain certain supplemental measures of performance that are not required by, or presented in accordance with, accounting principles generally accepted in the United States ("GAAP").
 Such measures should not be considered as alternatives to GAAP.
-Further information with respect to and reconciliations of such measures to the nearest GAAP measure can be found in the appendix hereto.
+Further information with respect to and reconciliations of such measures to the nearest GAAP measure can be found herein.